FAQs

 Commitment to Employees

-The combined credit union is committed to fostering a high-performance culture centred on our members and driven by innovation.
+The merged credit union is committed to fostering a high-performance culture centred on our members and driven by innovation.
 We expect this will be achieved through exciting learning and career opportunities for employees.
-The new credit union is committed to:
+The merged credit union is committed to:

 There will be some changes to roles and structure through the integration process.
 However, we are committed to retaining all engaged employees who want to be part of the new credit union.
 Any collaboration must leverage the talent we have in our existing credit unions, and any changes in roles or responsibilities will be managed fairly and transparently.
 This is the right thing to do.